Fiscal Year 2015

 Daily Planet $160,000 over two years to continue integration of medical and behavioral health services for the clinic’s diabetic patients, and to assist other clinics in replicating the model.

 Gateway Homes $25,000 over one year to support an on-site Nurse Practitioner.

 Goochland Free Clinic and Family Services $54,000 over one year for support of its comprehensive medical, dental and behavioral health services for the County's low income, uninsured.

-RX Partnership $10,000 to provide free medication to low income, uninsured patients in the greater Richmond region.
+RX Partnership $20,000 over one year to provide free medication to low income, uninsured patients in the greater Richmond region.

 Tricycle Gardens $30,000 over one year to address food insecurity by growing and distributing healthy local produce to neighborhood corner markets located in recognized food deserts.